PowerShell/PowerShell/docs/maintainers/issue-management.md

   because they more directly affect the usability of a particular feature or area.
 * `Changelog Needed`: The PR requires an addition to the changelog, and should be removed when it has been added.
+* `Documentation Needed` : The PR has changes that require a documentation change or new documentation added to [PowerShell-Docs](http://github.com/powershell/powershell-docs)